mattkimber/timberwolfs_trains/README.md

 Types that were unreliable or unsuccessful in real life are given a shorter design life to tie in with this behaviour.

-## Tare speeds

-As per prototype, most goods wagons can run faster empty than when loaded.

 ## Scale